In this article:

 - Status: You have five options.
-You cannot disburse any awards for the aid year unless the application is set to Accepted.
+You cannot disburse any awards for the aid year unless the application is set to Completed.

 - Setup: You're still working out the details; to avoid confusion, the application is invisible to the student.

 - In Progress: You're collecting the information you need and the student is interacting with the application.
-You can begin packaging aid and submitting it to COD at this point; however, you cannot disburse until the application is Accepted.
+You can begin packaging aid and submitting it to COD at this point; however, you cannot disburse until the application is Completed.

-- Accepted: The student submitted all that was asked of him and you've accepted the various pieces.
+- Completed: The student submitted all that was asked of him and you've accepted the various pieces.

 - Canceled: The application is no longer in play—whether because the student bowed out or because of some other reason.